Last updated: 9/13/21 | September 13th, 2021

 If you can, try to visit between mid-morning and late afternoon so you can see the sunlight cascade throughout all the stained glass.

 Plaça de la Sagrada Familia, +34 932 080 414, sagradafamilia.org.
-Admission is 20 EUR for a basic ticket and 26 EUR for a ticket with an audio guide.
-For an audio guide and access to the towers, tickets are 33 EUR.
-Book your tickets in advance as they disappear quickly.
+Open daily 9am-8pm.
+Admission is 26 EUR for a basic ticket with an audio guide and 27 EUR for a ticket with a guided tour.
+Tickets are only available online.
+Book in advance as they disappear quickly.

 8. Explore La Boquería